H Battery (Ramsay's Troop) Royal Horse Artillery

-H Battery (Ramsay's Troop) Royal Horse Artillery is a battery of 1st Regiment Royal Horse Artillery, part of the Royal Horse Artillery of the British Army.
-As of 2015, it is based at Albemarle Barracks, Northumberland, England and is equipped with GMLRS.
+H Parachute Headquarters Battery (Ramsay's Troop) Royal Horse Artillery is a battery of 7th Parachute Regiment Royal Horse Artillery, part of the Royal Horse Artillery of the British Army.
+As of 2023, it is based at Merville Barracks, Colchester, England and is the Headquarters Battery for the Unit.

 Formed in 1804, the battery has taken part in the Napoleonic Wars (notably the Battle of Waterloo where it earned its Honour Title as Ramsay's Troop), and the First and Second World Wars.

 Since the Second World War, it has seen a wide variety of service as towed and self-propelled artillery, a training and a headquarters unit, and latterly as a precision fire battery.
 It has been based in Germany as part of the BAOR, Malaysia, Northern Ireland (Operation Banner), the Balkans, Afghanistan and Iraq.

 History

 Napoleonic Wars

 The battery was formed on 1 June 1804 as H Troop, Horse Artillery at Woolwich as a horse artillery battery of the British Army.
 It remained at home for most of the Napoleonic Wars, but did take part in the Walcheren Expedition in 1809.

 Armed with five 9 pounder guns and a single 5½" howitzer, (Note: Other sources state that it was armed with five 6 pounder guns and a single 5½" howitzer.) it took part in the Hundred Days Campaign in 1815 under the command of Captain (brevet Major) Norman Ramsay.
 During the Battle of Waterloo it was ordered to support the garrison at Hougoumont.
 By the end of the day, it had lost four of five officers, including Ramsay.
 It then took part in the advance to Paris and joined the Army of Occupation.

 In commemoration of its performance at the Battle of Waterloo, the Honour Title "Ramsay's Troop" was officially granted to the battery on 13 October 1926.

 In the usual post-war reductions of the British Army, a number of troops of horse artillery were disbanded between 1815 and 1816, including D Troop (Beane's Troop) on 31 July 1816.
 The remaining troops were then moved up to assume the next available letter and the H Troop became G Troop on the same date.
 It, too, was disbanded on 31 January 1819.